White sand and turquoise water at Leeward Beach on Providenciales

 Vacation Villas

 There are many luxury vacation rental villas found in the Leeward area, and the most impressive of these are the expansive beachfront mansions.
-It’s quite interesting to see walk the beach and see the architecture of these beautiful homes.
+It’s quite interesting to walk the beach and see the architecture of these beautiful homes.

 Leeward Beach Accesses